RunLLM/aqueduct/integration_tests/sdk/README.md

 2) The server's address.
 3) The connection configuration information for each of the data integrations to run against.
-The test suites will automatically run against each of the data integrations specified in this file, unless a `--data` argument is supplied.
+The test suites will automatically run against each of the data integrations specified in this file, unless a `--data` argument is supplied, whereby the tests will filter down to just that data integration.

 Both these test suites share a collection of command line flags:
 * `--data`: The integration name of the data integration to run all tests against.
 * `--engine`: The integration of the engine to compute all tests on.
 * `--keep-flows`: If set, we will not delete any flows created by the test run.
 This is useful for debugging.
 * `--deprecated`: Runs against any deprecated API that still exists in the SDK.
 Such code paths should be eventually deleted after some time, but this ensures backwards compatibility.